-Promoting assessment and monitoring is a valuable tool for increasing public awareness regarding the service providers' obligations with respect to acceptable level of service it must provide to customers.
-The RIC has already established Standards of Service15 and Codes of Practice16 which the service provider is required to adhere to, as minimum requirements.
-Therefore, apart from publishing documents and reports, service providers must collect and publish data on public perceptions of their services.
+Promoting assessment and monitoring is a valuable tool for increasing public awareness regarding the service providers' obligations with respect to acceptable levels of service it must provide to customers.
+The RIC has already established Standards of Service17 and Codes of Practice18 which the service provider is required to adhere to, as minimum requirements.
+Therefore, apart from publishing documents and reports, service providers must collect and publish data on the public perception of their services.
 This will help improve communication between service providers and their customers.
-Consequently, the RIC proposes that: